About This Chapter

 When do we cross the boundary between natural worry and the debilitating types of anxiety associated with disorders?
 In this lesson, you'll explore some common anxiety disorders and their potential causes.

-2. Mood Disorders: Depression, Dysthymic Disorder & Bipolar Disorder
+2. Mood Disorders: Depression, Persistent Depressive Disorder & Bipolar Disorder

 Does feeling sad automatically mean someone is depressed?
 Are there different kinds of depression?
 What are mood disorders?
 This lesson will take a look at the answers to those questions.